On the Complexity of the Orbit Problem: Reduction

-Observe we can rescale $A$ in polynomial time by the least common multiple of all denominators appearing in $A$.
-This reduces the problem to a version of itself but with the additional assumption that $A$ is an integer matrix.
-This ensures the eigenvalues of $A$ are all algebraic \emph{integers}.
+Observe that we can rescale $\matr{A}$ in polynomial time by the least common multiple of all denominators appearing in $\matr{A}$.
+This reduces the general problem to the sub-problem in which $\matr{A}$ is an integer matrix.